xdividr/dreamcloud-docs/source/dreamcompute/tutorials/deploy-owncloud-on-dreamcompute.rst

 .. code::

     use mysql;
-    update user set host='$ip' where user='root' and host='$hostname';
+    update user set host='$IP' where user='root' and host='$HOSTNAME';
     flush privileges;

-where **$ip** is the IP address of your application instance, and **$hostname** is the hostname of your database server.
+where **$IP** is the IP address of your application instance, and **$HOSTNAME** is the hostname of your database server.

 .. note::

-    If you want to allow root login from any ip address, change $ip to '%', but this is not recommended, especially if your database server has a public ip address, because then anyone can try access it.
+    If you want to allow root login from any IP address, change $IP to '%', but this is not recommended, especially if your database server has a public IP address, because then anyone can try access it.

 now restart the mariadb service so the new configs are loaded by running: